Gert-dev/php-ide-serenata/ISSUE_TEMPLATE.md

   * Have I checked the existing open **and** closed issues?
   * If I've just installed or updated...
     * ... have I checked the **CHANGELOG** and the **README**?
-    * ... have I tried removing and reinstalling the package and then restarting Atom to ensure Atom didn't break it?
+    * ... have I tried removing and reinstalling the package and then restarting Pulsar to ensure Pulsar didn't break it?